The Gamer’s Girlfriend

 So wish me luck.
 I’ll be learning Settlers of Catan, House on Haunted Hill and Game of Thrones the Game (not to be confused with Game of Thrones the HBO series, or Game of Thrones the book).
 I’d blame The Wedding Date for turning me into a nerd but he says he’s “expanding my horizons” (and let’s face it: I’ve always been a bit of a nerd, just not a nerd of this sort).

-19 thoughts on “The Gamer’s Girlfriend
+19 Responses to “The Gamer’s Girlfriend”

 Considering I’m a pretty big nerd, and I don’t get that shirt (nor do I watch Game of Thrones), I suppose you win… now…